bablokb/jasper-install/Readme.md

 Note that `jasper-install` takes a lot of time to finish.
 This depends on the speed of your internet connection, the speed of your SD-card, overclocking and the number of configured modules.
+Also, installation time is much faster on a model 2, since the compilations of the source modules uses all four available processors.

-Running Raspbian off of an HDD/SDD speeds things up by about 5% for the model1 and by 33% for model2.
+Running Raspbian off of an HDD/SDD speeds things up by about 5% for the model1 and by 50% for model2.
 Search the web for instructions on how to move your root-partition to an USB-attached HDD/SDD drive.
-Also, installation time is much faster on a model 2, since the compilation of the source modules uses all four available processors.

 A complete installation will take

   - 7-8h on a Raspberry Pi Model 1
-  - 3-4h on a Raspberry Pi Model 2
+  - 3-5h on a Raspberry Pi Model 2
   - 2h on a Raspberry Pi Model 2 with a root-filesystem on HDD/SDD

 Timings depend on the speed of your SDHC-cards as well as the speed